Rod Drury

-Rodney Kenneth Drury (born 1966) is a New Zealand technology entrepreneur, predominately known for his association with accounting software company, Xero.
+Sir Rodney Kenneth Drury (born 1966) is a New Zealand technology entrepreneur, predominantly known for his association with accounting software company Xero.
 Drury was CEO of Xero until 2018, after founding the company in 2006.

 Drury made his initial fortune through Glazier Systems, a New Zealand software development and consulting company, which was sold in 1999.
 He subsequently established Context Connect and an email technology company called Aftermail.
 He is a former director of Trade Me, and was involved in the now-defunct Pacific Fibre project.

 Early life

 Drury is the son of a tradesman and an executive assistant and grew up in Hawke's Bay.
 He is reported to have Māori heritage, with his father tracing a lineage to Ngāi Tahu.

 Drury attended Napier Boys' High School, which is where he says he developed an interest in computer programming, before going on to study commerce and administration at Victoria University of Wellington.
 After university, he worked at the accounting firm Arthur Young, which became Ernst & Young in 1989.

 In his early 20s, Drury stuttered so badly that he struggled to speak on the phone.
 However, he was able to overcome it using a smooth speech course at about age 27.
 He says that overcoming his stutter was crucial to starting the Xero business.